 Meaning

-In the quote “Man can certainly flee from God… but he cannot escape him.
-He can certainly hate God and be hateful to God, but he cannot change into its opposite the eternal love of God which triumphs even in his hate.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that small gestures build affection.
+The message behind “Man can certainly flee from God… but he cannot escape him.
+He can certainly hate God and be hateful to God, but he cannot change into its opposite the eternal love of God which triumphs even in his hate.” revolves around love.
+It suggests that love often grows out of simple everyday moments, making it relatable to many people's experiences.

 Theme